zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 1. Create a *gradle.properties* file in the root of your project if one does not already exist.

-2. In the *gradle.properties* file, set the URL of the specific Artifactory containing the plain java enabler artifact.
+2. In the *gradle.properties* file, set the URL of the artifactory containing the plain java enabler artifact.
 Provide the corresponding credentials to gain access to the Maven repository.
 In case of Zowe Giza artifactory use the credentials in the following code block:

     ```ini
     # Repository URL for getting the enabler-java artifact